HANICA-DWA/Eloquent-JavaScript/README.md

 #### videos
 ```
-{{youtube "dQw4w9WgXcQ" }}
+{{youtube "dQw4w9WgXcQ"

+Some introductory text.

+youtube}}
 ```
-Youtube annotations live on a single line, and do not enclose text.
+Youtube annotations show a note that contains a video, below some introductory text.
 Note that the quotes around the video-id are optional.
 You do need them if the id contains special characters.

 #### margin notes (asides)